victorhsb/Lotus58/Glow/PCB/Choc/README.md

 # Notice!
-Choc version of Lotus58 is not yet finished an suitable for building!
+Choc version of Lotus58 is not yet finished or suitable for building!